-Highest priority needs Students from each Enrollment Counts: racial or ethnic 223,600 White, not Hispanic - background used by 10,302 Black/African American, not Hispanic - the State for reporting 5,087 Hispanic, of any race - purposes - please add 1,588 Asian, not Hispanic - a row for each racial 201 American Indian/Alaska Native, not Hispanic - or ethnic group (e.g., identifying disparities 111 Native Hawaiian or Pacific Islander, not Hispanic - and focusing on underserved student 9,705 Two or more races, not Hispanic groups by race/ethnicity) 15% White, not Hispanic - • 17% Black/African American, not Hispanic - 14% Hispanic, of any race - 27% Asian, not Hispanic - 19% American Indian/Alaska Native, not Hispanic - 26% Native Hawaiian or Pacific Islander, not Hispanic - 15% Two or more races, not Hispanic - The above listed groups opted for full-time virtual learning. or and the second of the secon Data from the Spring 2021 School Learning Environment Survey (see A.3.) suggests that all racial/ethnic student groups have been emotionally impacted by the isolation and disruption caused by the pandemic.
+Highest priority needs Students from each Enrollment Counts: racial or ethnic 223,600 White, not Hispanic - background used by 10,302 Black/African American, not Hispanic - the State for reporting 5,087 Hispanic, of any race - purposes - please add 1,588 Asian, not Hispanic - a row for each racial 201 American Indian/Alaska Native, not Hispanic - or ethnic group (e.g., 111 Native Hawaiian or Pacific Islander, not Hispanic - identifying disparities and focusing on underserved student 9,705 Two or more races, not Hispanic groups by race/ethnicity) 15% White, not Hispanic - 37 17% Black/African American, not Hispanic - 14% Hispanic, of any race - 27% Asian, not Hispanic - 19% American Indian/Alaska Native, not Hispanic - 26% Native Hawaiian or Pacific Islander, not Hispanic - 15% Two or more races, not Hispanic - The above listed groups opted for full-time virtual learning.
+The above listed groups opted for fall time virtual learning.
+Data from the Spring 2021 School Learning Environment Survey (see A.3.) suggests that all racial/ethnic student groups have been emotionally impacted by the isolation and disruption caused by the pandemic.
 While percentages of Hawaiian or Pacific Islanders who are sad and worried are significantly higher, the small sample size must be considered before concluding that this group is more impacted than other racial/ethnic groups.
 Priorities will be: 1.
 Assess specific racial/ethnic family fears related to school safety to address concerns and encourage return to in-person instruction; 2.
-Assess health/safety, social emotional learning (SEL), and academic status and provide services as needed; 3.
-Re-establish classroom behavioral norms and provide support as needed. needed.
-Students by gender - 14% of the State's males students - please add a row for 17% of the State's female students - each gender (e.g., The above listed groups opted for full-time virtual learning. identifying disparities and focusing on underserved student Priorities will be: groups by gender) groups by gender)
+Assess health/safety, social emotional learning (SEL), and academic status and provide services as needed; · 3.
+Re-establish classroom behavioral norms and provide support as needed.
+Students by gender - 14% of the State's males students - please add a row for 17% of the State's female students - each gender (e.g., The above listed groups opted for full-time virtual learning. identifying disparities The above noted brought opted for full time virtual learning. and focusing on Priorities will be: underserved student Friorities will be. groups by gender)